 Amy Verstappen – President and Chair

 Amy Verstappen has been a patient advocate and health educator since 1996, when her own challenges living with a complex heart defect led her to the Adult Congenital Heart Association, where she served as president from 2001 to 2013.
-During this time she served as an advisor to the Centers for Disease Control; the National Heart, Lung and Blood Institute; and the International Society for Adult Congenital Cardiac Disease, and worked with congenital heart patient and professional groups throughout the USA and the world.
-Ms. Verstappen is currently the President of the Global Alliance for Rheumatic and Congenital Hearts, and is studying Global Health at the University of Barcelona.
+She has served as an advisor to the Centers for Disease Control the National Heart, Lung and Blood Institute; and the International Society for Adult Congenital Cardiac Disease, and worked with congenital heart patient and professional groups throughout the USA and the world.
+Ms. Verstappen received a Masters in Education in 1990 and a masters in Global Health in 2019.

 Disty Pearson – Vice-President

-Shelagh Ross is the co-founder and past-president of the Canadian Congenital Heart Alliance (CCHA), a non-profit that supports and advocates for Canadians with CHD.
-She is a CHD patient with tetralogy of Fallot, and has undergone several surgeries.
-She is a writer/editor and website manager, and is a volunteer advisory council member with the Heart & Stroke Foundation.
+Shelagh Ross is the co-founder and past-president of the Canadian Congenital Heart Alliance (CCHA), a non-profit that supports and advocates for Canadians with congenital heart disease (CHD).
+She is a CHD patient with tetralogy of Fallot, and has undergone several surgeries and interventions.
+She is a medical and health writer/editor and website manager, and a volunteer advisory council member with the Heart & Stroke Foundation.

 Farhan is a social innovator and philanthropist, and founder and volunteer CEO of Pakistan Children’s Heart Foundation, an NGO working for improvement of quality of life for CHD patients in need, focused on building a specialized children’s heart hospital in Lahore, Pakistan.
 He started the organization after his young daughter, who was born with a single ventricle, died in 2013.
 Since then, he has devoted his life to raising awareness of CHD and helping underprivileged CHD patients get appropriate, timely treatment.
 He and his team have raised over $4.5 million to fund more than 1800 children heart surgeries to December 2019.
 Among other things, Farhan has served with Indus Health Network as COO for the construction of a 600-bed specialized treasury care hospital in Lahore, and co-founded and was senior consultant at Maison Consulting & Technology, a successful company based out of Pakistan, UAE, USA and Saudi Arabia.
 Farhan has a B.Com degree from the University of Punjab.
 He was an active participant in the International Congenital Heart Leadership Summit in Barcelona in 2017, which led to the creation of Global ARCH.